NYUAD-CRC/crc-docs/source/hpc/training/system.rst

 Hardware
 --------

+The new HPC cluster includes the integration of previous HPC cluster Dalma with Jubail HPC cluster.

+The Jubail HPC consists of more than 28K cores.

+* The CPU model is AMD EPYC 7742 64-Core Processor @2.25GHz,supporting AVX2.
+* 480GB per node.
+* 3.75 GB memory per core by default.
+* 128 CPU cores per node, implicits the following:
+    1. If your code is serial and doesn't has multithreading capabilities, use one core/CPU per job.
+    2. If your code doesn't support MPI, or you don't know what MPI is, use maximum 128 cores per job.
+    3. For MPI jobs using more than one node, always use a number of cores divisible by 128, to utilize the full nodes.

-Dalma consists of more than 12K CPU cores.
+The Dalma HPC consists of more than 12K CPU cores.
 But it is very unlikely that your code can scale up to use them all (contact us directly if you are confident).
 From the user perspective, here are the important specifications for most nodes:

-* The CPU mode is Intel(R) Xeon(R) CPU E5-2680 v4 @ 2.40GHz, supporting AVX2.
+* The CPU model is Intel(R) Xeon(R) CPU E5-2680 v4 @ 2.40GHz, supporting AVX2.
+* 3.75 GB memory per core by default.
-* 28 CPU cores per node.
-Implications:
+* 28 CPU cores per node, implicits the following:
     1. If your code doesn't support MPI, or you don't know what MPI is, use maximum 28 cores per job.
     2. For MPI jobs using more than one node, always use a number of cores divisible by 28, to utilize the full nodes.

-* 4 GB memory per core by default.

 Contact us if you need special configuration (extra large memory, GPU, etc...)